WILD WIN: Moniteau Scores Seven in Bottom of Eighth to Stun Rival Karns City, 15-14

 Bailey O’Donnell hit a two-run double to break the 8-8 tie with one out in the top of the eighth.

-Karns City then added four more runs on a RBI groundout by Lyrik Reed, RBI doubles by Addison Burrows and Jess Dunn and a run-scoring single by Jada Polczynski.
+Karns City then added four more runs on an RBI groundout by Lyrik Reed, RBI doubles by Addison Burrows and Jess Dunn, and a run-scoring single by Jada Polczynski.

 But no lead was safe in this one.